- GP Liaison Unit

 - Drug and Alcohol Services

-The Occupational Therapist Graduate will be provided with a specialist experience in the Mental Health Drugs and Alcohol Service- specific rotation/s will be outlined on the recruitment advertisement on the Barwon health website (see How to Apply- Occupational Therapy).
+The Occupational Therapy Graduate will be provided with a specialist experience in the Mental Health Drugs and Alcohol Service.
+Specific rotation/s will be outlined on the recruitment advertisement on the Barwon health website (see How to Apply- Occupational Therapy).

 Mental Health Nursing Graduates are automatically eligible for recognition of Prior Learning (RPL) for three subjects into the University of Melbourne Post Graduate Nursing Diploma in Mental Health following successful completion of all rotations and clinical and theoretical assessment in the Graduate Program.
-All successful nursing graduates are expected and supported to undertake this Post Graduate Program following completion of the Graduate Program.
-Post Graduates are financially supported by a Commonwealth Supported Place (CSP) and scholarships are available.
-MHDAS provides the required clinical hours and rotations to facilitate the training.
+All successful nursing graduates are eligible to apply to undertake the Post Graduate Program following completion of the Graduate Program.
+Candidates in the postgraduate program are financially supported by a Commonwealth Supported Place (CSP) and scholarships are available.

 Kayla, Mental Health Nurse